-Let's talk about where we are from in Italian!
+Let's Learn Italian - How to talk about where we are from in Italian!

 One of the questions most frequently asked of travelers during polite conversation is, “Where are you from?”
 Two phrases can be used to ask this question in Italian.
 There are subtle differences in the meaning of these two questions, and in the reply for each.

 di + dove + essere = from + where + to be